EarToEarOak/LibOwonPds/readme.md

 ## Known Limitations ##
 - Streaming data is not available, the incoming data is not time-stamped.
 - Polling faster than 7Hz causes the oscilloscope to reboot after a while (PDS5022S - W5022S08530496 v4.1)

+## Credits ##
+- Thanks to [Michael Murphy's Linux driver](http://sourceforge.net/projects/owondriver/) for the scope protocols.

 ## License ##